pmhalvor/website/README.md

 python manage.py shell
 ```

+### Add entry to database

-Then, import the model you want to add new entry for, along with the interactive-adder tool.
+To add a new entry, import the model you want to add the entry for, along with the interactive-adder tool.
 Models and their fields can be found at [home/model.py](home/models.py).

 ```python